-Our common stock is quoted on the OTCQB of the OTC Market under the symbol "CYDY."
-On June 14, 2023, the Market for common stock:

-closing price of our common stock was \$0.26 per share.
+Market for common stock: Our common stock is quoted on the OTCQB of the OTC Market under the symbol "CYDY."
+On July 7, 2023, the closing price of our common stock was \$0.2625 per share.

 Risk factors: The purchase of our securities involves a high degree of risk.
+See "Risk before deciding to invest in our securities.

-See "Risk Factors" beginning on page 8 and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.
+Factors" beginning on page 8 and other information included in this prospectus for a discussion of factors you should carefully consider